AceRoqs/GenePrediction/README.md

 A word of caution that the code is extremely numeric heavy, and for longer gene sequences, can take several minutes (in 2010) to compute the results, even with the dynamic programming optimizations.

+Some of these algorithms can be useful outside the computational biology space.
+For example, Smith-Waterman can be useful in doing text correction, and Viterbi can be used to do signal analysis for speech-to-text.

 Toby Jones \([www.turbohex.com](http://www.turbohex.com), [ace.roqs.net](http://ace.roqs.net)\)